Near West Prairie in Vernon County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1930 by Viroqua, Wisconsin historian Dr. C.V.
 Porter.
 (Marker Number 2 CVP.)

 Marker series.
 This marker is included in the Black Hawk War marker series.

 Location.
 43° 27.592′ N, 91° 3.739′ W. Marker is near West Prairie, Wisconsin, in Vernon County.
 Marker is on State Highway 82 0.8 miles west of Fortner Avenue, on the right when traveling west.
+Marker is at a highway pull-off.
 Touch for map.
-Marker is at a highway pull-off.
 Marker is in this post office area: Viroqua WI 54665, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-A different marker also named Black Hawk Trail (here, next to this marker); Walnut Mound Veterans Memorial (approx. one mile away); Black Hawk and Winnebago Trail (approx. 1.8 miles away); Black Hawks Outpost (approx. 5˝ miles away); a different Black Hawk Trail (approx. 6 miles away); Winneshiek’s Landing (approx. 7˝ miles away); Chief Win-no-shik, the Elder (approx. 7˝ miles away); John McCulloch (approx. 7˝ miles away).
+A different marker also named Black Hawk Trail (here, next to this marker); Walnut Mound Veterans Memorial (approx. one mile away); Black Hawk and Winnebago Trail (approx. Black Hawks Outpost (approx. 5˝ miles away); a different marker also named Black Hawk Trail (approx. 6 miles away); Winneshiek’s Landing (approx. 7˝ miles away); Chief Win-no-shik, the Elder (approx. 7˝ miles away); John McCulloch (approx. 7˝ miles away).